 These white spots will often be quite small and usually be located in the raised ridges or ends of your turtle’s shell.
 They should be bright white in color, and it may start to come off with some gentle rubbing or scrubbing.

-An easy way to tell if your turtle shell’s white spots or chalky residue is to put a little bit of plain white vinegar onto the effected parts of its shell and see if it fizzes.
-This is a sure-sign that it’s calcium carbonate and due to hard water.
+An easy way to tell if your turtle shell’s white spots or chalky residue is to put a little bit of plain white vinegar onto the affected parts of its shell and see if it fizzes.
+This is a sure sign that its calcium carbonate and due to hard water.

 You’ll need to be extremely careful doing this however, as any vinegar that gets into your turtle’s eyes or ears can produce a painful sting for them!
-I would advise anyone to only try this on the upper part of its shell that is nowhere near its head, and to immediately wash off any vinegar afterwards.
+I would advise anyone to only try this on the upper part of its shell that is nowhere near its head and to immediately wash off any vinegar afterward.

 Don’t confuse this with shedding!